voidspawner/void.lang/README.md

 ```

 ## When Will It Be Available
 The language was created for my own needs, so as not to write the same code repeatedly.
 Several versions for PHP and Python languages were created.
 Now I bring the code to the form that can be published.
-There are plans to integrate **Social Network and Trading Platforms API, Convert Videos, Images and Music, create Games and work with AI**.
+There are plans to integrate **Social Networks and Trading Platforms API, convert Videos, Images and Music, create Games and work with AI**.